 Want to see how this prototype looks like?
 Here is a screenshot from a video:

-Here is the video showing Richard’s three historic projects, from 1982 to 1997:
+Here is the video showing Richard’s 40 years of SolaRoof invention and projects reviewed: from 1973 to 2013

 Sadly, all other parties doing either DIY or prototype tests either did not collect data as Richard did or chose not to reveal data they collected.
 The following chart is taken from a 2015 Master Thesis showing CO2 concentration, temperature and humudity of a large scale SolaRoof greenhouse built in Norway: